WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 Connect your phone/tablet using screen mirroring
 ![UI4](./pictures/Page4.png)

-### To install our image on your SD card (**MIN.
-8GB**) follow the steps below.
+### installing our image on your SD card (**MIN.
+8GB**)
+If you like our interface, you can follow the steps below to install it on your Raspberry Pi.
+Otherwise you can download a standard version of the [MagicMirror software](https://magicmirror.builders/) and design your own interface!
+This is also very fun and easy to do!
+Just follow [this guide](https://docs.magicmirror.builders/).

 #### 1. Installing Raspberry Pi Imager

 To burn the image on an SD card, we wil need a software to do this.
-Download Raspberry [RPi imager](https://www.raspberrypi.org/software/).
+Download the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) here.
 Then run the installer and follow the prompts to complete the setup.
 ![IMG1](./pictures/Imager1.PNG)

 #### 2. Downloading the Image